 My friend Matt turned me on to these guys.
 We saw them live back in April and they put on a great show.
 This was an easy choice for the top spot on this list.
 It’s a great bluesy, riff-driven, rock album with some super catchy tunes.

 Some of the albums worth mentioning that didn’t quite make the cut.

 Placebo – Without You I’m Nothing

 Fefe Dobson – Fefe Dobson

-Every year there’s a few albums that find their way back from my past in powerful ways.
+Every year there are a few albums that find their way back from my past in powerful ways.
 I did this for the first time in 2018, and I’m realizing this year that I could probably do a full list of 10 here.
 But I’m a stickler for format, so here’s four that rose to the top of the pack.